composer/composer/doc/00-intro.md

 Then, just run `composer` in order to run Composer instead of `php composer.phar`.

-### Using Composer

-Next, run the `install` command to resolve and download dependencies:

-    $ php composer.phar install

-This will download monolog into the `vendor/monolog/monolog` directory.

 ## Installation - Windows

 ### Using the Installer